CCI-Tools/cate/doc/source/op_specs/data-intercomparison/correlation-analysis/op_spec_product-moment-correlation.rst

 ---------------------------------

-:name: t-test
+:name: t test
-:description: performs a t-test to assess the significance level of the results
+:description: performs a t test to assess the significance level of the results

 ---------------------------------